|Tuition fee type||Cost (per annum)|

 About your course

 By studying the professionally-accredited undergraduate Masters degree in Pharmacy (MPharm) at Liverpool John Moores University you will enjoy innovative and high quality pharmacy teaching, plus opportunities to complete placements in community and hospital settings, inter-professional learning, patient/public engagement, and practice simulations with other healthcare students.

 - Accredited by the General Pharmaceutical Council

-- Taught by one of the oldest and established schools of pharmacy in the world
+- Taught by one of the oldest and well-established schools of pharmacy in the world

 - Excellent links and work placement opportunities with leading local hospitals

 The School of Pharmacy and Biomolecular Sciences has strong links with a number of leading hospitals, including Royal Liverpool University Hospital, Broadgreen, Aintree, Wirral and Alder Hey Children’s Hospital.
 So you can be confident that you will receive excellent pre-registration.